Appendix C — Python tutorial

 Click for solution.

-Python allows us to easily manipulate data structures that contain thousands or millions of values.
-For example, a list is an ordered container for values that can be as large as the amount of memory you have in your computer.
-A for-loop is a programming concept that allows us to repeat some operation multiple times.
-We often combine lists and for-loops to perform calculations for each element in the list.
+Python lists allow us to easily manipulate thousands or millions of values.
+A for-loop is a programming construct used to repeat some operation multiple times.
+We often use for-loops to perform a calculation for each element in a list.
+We’ll now describe how Python lists work, then describe for-loops in the next section.

 Lists#

 The Python syntax for creating a list starts with an opening square bracket [, followed by the list elements separated by commas ,, and ends with a closing bracket ].
-For example, here is the code to define the list scores that contains four integers.
+For example, here is how to define the list scores that contains four integers:

 scores